klum-dsl/klum-ast/wiki/Basics.md

 of an owner field.

-If you want a field to only use the reuse syntax ('link' type fields), you can annotate them with `@Field(LINK)`, which prevents the creation of creation methods, but generates reuse setters.
+If you want a field to only use the reuse syntax ('link' type fields), you can annotate them with `@Field(LINK)`, which prevents the creation of generator methods, but still generates reuse setters.

 ### Virtual Fields